mikethwolff/Image-Classification-with-Amazon-SageMaker/README.md

 </p>

 ## Model Deployment
 For this experiment whe chose the Resnet-50 (residual neural network).
-This is a variation of ResNet architecture with 50 deep layers that has been trained on at least one million images from the ImageNet database.
-The 50-layer ResNet uses a bottleneck design for the building block.
-A bottleneck residual block uses 1×1 convolutions, known as a “bottleneck”, which reduces the number of parameters and matrix multiplications.
-This enables much faster training of each layer.
+ResNet50 is a deep convolutional neural network (CNN) architecture that was developed by Microsoft Research in 2015.
+It is a variant of the popular ResNet architecture, which stands for “Residual Network.”
+The “50” in the name refers to the number of layers in the network, which is 50 layers deep.
+(Source: [medium.com](https://medium.com/@nitishkundu1993/exploring-resnet50-an-in-depth-look-at-the-model-architecture-and-code-implementation-d8d8fa67e46f))

 **Model Deployment and Testing Steps:**
 **Training Job Monitoring:** Fetches details of the latest training job for review, including the job name, client, and description.<br>